Shopify vs Squarespace

 If your main goal is to create an informative site, then content management and design will be crucial when choosing an e-commerce platform.
 For that reason, Squarespace may be the better option for you.

 In addition to having many template options, Squarespace has a great content management system (CMS).
 It’s easy to use and works well on all devices.
-The photo editing system on offer is also of high quality, as are the blog features.

-However, it’s worth mentioning that Squarespace provides a relatively “closed off” system.
+However, it’s worth mentioning that Squarespace provides a relatively “closed-off” system.
 Therefore, if users were to try integrating any third-party apps, they might stumble on some technical and speed issues.

-Despite this, Squarespace is a reliable overall platform for creating a content-driven e-commerce site.
 The platform lets users present blog posts and content sleek and stylishly – a feature not as readily available on Shopify.

 Which Is Better for Creating a Successful Online Store?